fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::::AccordionContent

-Currently, FP allows UPI payments only for one-time purchases.
+Currently, FP allows UPI Autopay for Razorpay as payment provider only.

 ::::EndAccordionContent